codevalley/tinyAPI/progress.md

 - Updated expiry time logic to respect server-defined maximum
 - Added README.md with project overview and setup instructions
 - Added LICENSE.md with MIT License
+- Updated .gitignore file to exclude sensitive and unnecessary files
+- Removed sensitive files from Git tracking
+- Used git filter-repo to remove sensitive and unnecessary files from entire Git history

 ## To-Do
 - Write comprehensive tests using RSpec